Upcoming Events

 The series focuses on three themes: Therapeutic Care, Caring Communities and Self-care for Carers.
 It is designed for mental health professionals, students, and members of the public interested in mental health and meditation/mindfulness (Buddhist or secular).
 Discussions will examine where contemplative practices can complement clinical care, where limits are necessary and what gaps remain, while also highlighting community support to reduce isolation, and practical self-care to prevent burnout.
 The series will conclude with a shared, practical map of emerging approaches grounded in the Buddha’s teachings.

-To know more, mail us at mentalhealth.addk@gmail.com
+To know more, mail us at mentalhealth.addk@gmail.com or WhatsApp (MESSAGE ONLY) at 9560033204

 Our Programmes